-For the past five years, I have been studying and experimenting as an entrepreneur, alongside my efforts as an author and mentor.
+For almost seven years, I have been studying and experimenting as an entrepreneur, alongside my efforts as an author and mentor.
 Most of this work has been behind the scenes, though some of you noticed a shift in my teaching values (more embodiment, less striving), my social media presence (less, less, less), and my investments (financial contributions to fight white supremacy; HSA contributions for my biz “team members”).

 All of this has been because I am determined to operate a business in our current economic system, that simultaneously repairs or disrupts the unjust impacts of capitalism.
 I’m not saving the world and I won’t see this economy turn on its head in my lifetime, but there are much bigger “hitters” than my biz who have the same goals, and our combined efforts accrue.
 With any luck, my son River may live to participate in an equitable economy; preferably one that centers sustainability, resource sharing, reparations, and the imagination.

 The goal of my business is to teach an embodied, revelatory approach to the craft of writing and the writing life.
 That approach is built on the belief that our survival as a species is dependent upon inclusivity and creativity.
-Now, it is my great pleasure and honor to announce the launch of WRITEABILITY, a guild for writers, designed specifically to allocate resources, provide lasting support, and uplift and defend the imagination.
+In 2021, I launched WRITEABILITY, a 501c-3 nonprofit writer’s guild whose mission is to: